-- Driver’s license number of photo ID number (a Social Security Number is an acceptable substitution)
+- Indiana driver’s license number or photo ID number (Social Security Number is an acceptable substitution)

 Reciprocal Borrowing Card

 Patrons who have a card at their home county’s Library may be eligible for this option.
 The Harrison County Public Library has reciprocal borrowing agreements with more than 150 libraries in Indiana.
 To find out if your Library is among them, ask a librarian at our front desk, or contact your home Library.
 If your home Library does have a reciprocal borrowing agreement with the Harrison County Public Library, please make certain that your home Library card is up-to-date.
 Bring your home Library card and at least one form of picture ID to the Harrison County Public Library and fill out a card application as described above.
-A member of the staff will make a photocopy of your home card and your ID for our records.
 Reciprocal membership is valid for one year from issue of card. ** AS OF JANUARY 1ST, 2010, A RECIPROCAL AGREEMENT BETWEEN NEW ALBANY-FLOYD COUNTY PUBLIC LIBRARY AND HARRISON COUNTY PUBLIC LIBRARY IS IN EFFECT, WHICH ALLOWS HCPL PATRONS AND NAFCPL PATRONS TO OBTAIN RECIPROCAL BORROWING CARDS. **

 Public Library Access Card (PLAC)